E-Register

 Italian Ice Weather Forecast

-They are already closing the schools 24 hours ahead of time because of the record setting that is being predicted for tomorrow.
-Story here is from the Newark Star Ledger-
+They are already closing the schools 24 hours ahead of time because of the record setting heat that is being predicted.
+Story here is from the Newark Star Ledger

 italian ice heat

-Temperatures climbed into the mid- and upper-90s today in Jersey, prompting city and officials to take precautions against the heat.
+Temperatures climbed into the mid- and upper-90s in New Jersey, prompting city and school officials to take precautions against the heat.

 Some schools ended classes at noon today, including the North Plainfield School District where officials decided to shorten school today and Thursday, said Marilyn Birnbaum, district superintendent.